paradoxrevolver/beaker/README.md

 # beaker

 ### What is Beaker?
-An art program built in a browser.
-Intended to be a quick and efficient tool for drawing, spriting, and image editing.
+Beaker is an open source art program and image editing tool.
+It's designed to work in the browser or as a standalone desktop application.

 ### Background
-Project started on December 12th, 2019.
+Beaker was started on December 12th, 2019 by [rubic](https://twitter.com/paradoxrevolver)